Carefully Safeguarding Your Rights and Interests

 Florida’s alimony laws have changed recently.
 The law enacts a statute codifying what constitutes a “long-term” marriage for purposes of permanent alimony.
 Discrepancies existed among district courts, but the law has provided universal guidelines defining the length of marriage as follows:

-• moderate-term: greater than seven but less than 17 years
+• Moderate term: greater than 10 but less than 20 years

+The marriage age is determined by the date of the marriage up until the date that one of the spouses files for dissolution of marriage.
 A family court judge will decide whether to award alimony (spousal maintenance) based on your divorce’s specific facts.
-They may include the length of your marriage, your past work experience, the health of both parties, and other factors.
+They may include the length of your marriage, your past work experience, the health of both parties and other factors.

 Alternatively, the court may order a party to pay less spousal support than usual if they contributed significantly financially to the marriage.
 For example, if one spouse supports their partner while their partner goes to medical school, the court may consider that expense and lessen that party’s alimony responsibilities.